|

 departed from the land of Egypt.”

-Sabbatarians will often argue that the Forth
+Sabbatarians argue that Christians should

-because this is the first time
+holy from Genesis 2.
+Why?
+Because this is the first time

 anyone had ever heard about the